 Black hair is magical.
 We can wear it cropped, bobbed, long, and we can't forget the wealth of textures.
 When I went natural for the second time (yes, it took more than one try), I became a bit judge-y.
 To me, if you were a straight-haired natural (someone that grows out their relaxer but wears their hair straight) in my eyes, you were defeating the purpose.
 Going natural means we can only wear our hair curly, right?
 Wrong.

-Here, we've rounded up 20 styles that you can wear anytime you're ready for a switch up.
-From cropped 4c fros, to stretched out wavy looks, to sleek silk presses, we found an array of different styles to give you a little inspiration the next time you're ready to see what else your natural hair can do.
+Here, we've rounded up 20 styles that you can wear anytime you're ready for a switch-up.
+From cropped 4C fros to stretched out wavy looks to sleek silk presses, we found an array of styles to inspire you the next time you're ready to see what else your natural hair can do.

 Knot It Up

 Freddie Ransome is a top knot queen.
-Depending on your hair type, you may need to use a gel, mousse, or edge control.
-(Or maybe all three.)
-Be on the lookout for flake-free products like SWAG GOO Edge Control Gel ($13) to help keep those edges in check.
+Depending on your hair type, you may need to use a gel, mousse, or edge control (or maybe all three).
+Be on the lookout for flake-free products like Swag Goo Edge Control Gel ($13) to help keep those edges in check.

 Go Red or Go Home

 The burgundy red hue here complements Keke Palmer's radiant skin, and is sure to bring out the warmth in yours.
 If you're interested in giving this color a try, Dark and Lovely Fade Resist Permanent Hair Color in Crimson Moon ($5) is a fan favorite, or you can try weaving burgundy extensions into your next protective style.